 - Protect your head and neck with your arms and hands.

 Trying to convince children that there isn't any reason to be afraid will backfire.
 To them, their fears are not irrational.
 They truly are afraid!
 Instead, tell them you understand they are afraid or anxious and talk about ways to make the situation easier for them.
 NAMC's Physical Geography curriculum offers ways to explain and explore the physical phenomena that they are afraid of.
 Giving explanations and the chance to explore can make scary things seem more manageable.
 For younger children, try reading books that help explain.
-You may also wish to give them a coloring book like this one I found at the National Severe Storms Laboratory.
+You may also wish to give them coloring pages or activity sheets like the resources offered by the National Severe Storms Laboratory.

 If you are at school during severe weather, it is best to find ways to help distract the children.
 Sing favorite songs, read aloud, play quiet games.
-By redirecting their attention, children will be able to find comfort by controlling their emotions.
+By redirecting their attention, children will be able to find comfort and control their emotions.

 © North American Montessori Center - originally posted in its entirety at Montessori Teacher Training on Thursday, March 27, 2008.